albarron/albarron.github.io/content/teaching/natural-language-processing/index.md

 ### 13. Closing

-- Lesson 20 10/12/25 End of LSTM generation notebook, slide 16 + Q&A
+- Lesson 20.
+10/12/25 End of LSTM generation notebook, slide 16 + Q&A

-(the students preferred a Q&A over Seq2Seq of LLMs)
+(the students preferred a Q&A over Seq2Seq or LLMs)
 <!-----
 **The topics/timing from here are indicative and subject to (continuous) modification**